artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/20fall/hw0/sensor-pack-setup.md

 If every thing goes well, you will be able to see a real time video streaming window pop on your screen.

-**Note:** It should be noticed that you have to start the server before running the client code.
+**Note:** Remember that you have to start the camera server on your Raspberry Pi before running the client code.

 #### Sensors